ushahidi/platform-client/README.md

 > Issue `sudo gpasswd -a ${USER} docker` to add the current logged in user to the `docker` group.
 Log out and then log back in to effect the changes.

 **Note:** The first build of the Docker server can take several minutes.
 Wait till you see `server is live @ http://<ip_address_or_localhost/` before attempting to view the site.

-### Running unit specs

-* for test driven development, there is the gulp task 'gulp tdd'
-  * when you run it:
-    * all unit specs under test/unit will be run once
-    * the following files will be watched and tests will be rerun on file changes
-      * all files under test/unit
-      * most of the files under app will be watched
-        * see the 'files' array in test/karma.conf.js for more details

 ### I'm a developer, should I contribute to Ushahidi 3.x?